 It wasn’t part of the plan, but a need for boat parts led us to American Samoa, a mere 250 mile detour.
-In Pago Pago, we could receive mail via the United States Postal Service at a reasonable cost and quick delivery time.
+In Pago Pago, we could receive mail via the United States Postal Service at a reasonable cost, with a quick delivery time.
 I was looking forward to learning more about American Samoa, and for the first time in months, I spoke the language and could ask all my dumb questions.

-What I discovered was that the United States took a lot from American Samoa upon arrival, which was no surprise.
-The U.S. established a naval station and heavily fished and processed in these waters without much care of environmental impact.
-More recently the give and take seem more mutual, however.
+It was no surprise to learn that the United States had taken a lot from American Samoa when we first arrived.
+The U.S. established a naval station and heavily fished and processed in the waters without much care of environmental impact.
+Nowadays, the give-and-take seems more mutual, however.
 Most people we spoke with had lived in the United States at some point in their lives.
-It seems that greater prospects for education, professional sports, and military service were the main reasons.
+It appears that greater prospects for education, professional sports, and military service were the main reasons.
 One man told us he moved to Texas and became a police officer to give his family a better life.
-After only a few years, he returned because he wanted his children to speak Samoan, to grow up with their extended family, and understand Samoan customs and culture.
+After only a few years, he questioned whether the new life was actually better.
+Later they returned because he wanted his children to speak Samoan, to grow up with their extended family, and to understand Samoan customs and culture.

-Despite all the pollution, I saw moorish idol fish swimming, frigate birds fishing, swiftlets soaring, and flying foxes suspended in the trees.
-Mother Nature is a powerful force and is still winning the battle.
+Despite all the pollution, I saw Moorish idol fish swimming, frigate birds fishing, swiftlets soaring, and flying foxes suspended in the trees.
+Mother Nature is a powerful force and is still winning the battle somehow.

 Life in American Samoa seems a bit more American than Samoan.
-Customized buses transport people around the island, shipments of American food arrive daily, locals are talking and texting on cell phones constantly, and large Toyota and Ford trucks are the norm.
+Customized buses transport people around the island, shipments of American food arrive daily, locals are talking and texting on cell phones constantly, and giant American trucks are the norm.

 To be honest, our opinion of American Samoa stems from time spent in the main town and the harbor.
 We weren’t able to spend much time in rural communities.
-We did spend one day in American Samoa National Park and it was beautiful.
-I am happy to have had the experience but possibly more happy to have picked-up the boat parts.
+We did spend one day in American Samoa National Park, and it was beautiful.
+I am happy to have had the experience but the highlight remained the shipment of boat parts from the mainland!